raymondmwaura-osdev/tmux-docs/notes/commands/00_templates/commands_introduction.md

 ## Canonical Syntax Pattern

-Present the generic form of the command without enumerating flags.
-Illustrate structural syntax (e.g., `command [target] [parameters]`).
-Avoid operational minutiae; focus on shape and usage expectations.
+Present the generic form of the command.
+Illustrate structural syntax (e.g., `command [target] [parameters]`) and explain all the flags, briefly but clearly explain.

 ---